Social Media Policy

 University Communications has compiled a list of general and outlet-specific “best practices” and recommendations regarding social media.
 Before beginning any social media program or endeavor, the University community members should read, review, and abide by these recommended practices.

-These best practices may be accessed by visiting the Office of University Communications website.
+These best practices may be accessed by visiting the Office of University Communications Social Media page.

 Health Sciences and Patient Care